-5. Written permission from the parents under s.
-HFS 45.07 (6) (k) for medical attention to be sought for the child if the child is injured.

-6. For an infant or toddler, a current statement from the parent on a form provided by the department about the infant or toddler's habits of eating, sleeping, toileting and communication, and specific techniques that appear to comfort the child.
+- 5. Written permission from the parents under s.
+DCF 250.07 (6) (k) for medical attention to be sought for the child if the child is injured. - 6.
+For an infant or toddler, a current statement from the parent on a form provided by the department about the infant or toddler's habits of eating, sleeping, toileting and communication, and specific techniques that appear to comfort the child.

-Note: The Department's form CFS-0061, Child Care Intake for Child Under 2 Years is used for recording the infant's or toddler's habits.
-Information on how to obtain the form is in Appendix E.
+Note: The department's form, Intake for Child Under 2 Years, is used for recording the infant's or toddler's habits.
+Information on how to obtain the department's form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.

-(b) The licensee shall maintain a written record of the daily attendance that includes the time of arrival and departure and birthdate for each child for the length of time the child is enrolled in the program.
+(b) The licensee shall maintain a current, accurate written record of the daily attendance on a form prescribed by the department that includes the actual time of arrival and departure for each child for the length of time the child is enrolled in the program.